-The central bank in each currency area (e.g. the US or the eurozone) essentially acts as the “bank for the banks”.
-For example, JP Morgan Chase will deposit funds with the US Federal Reserve.
-Thanks to this relationship, the central bank can set the “target interest rate” – which is the interest rate that other interest rates are based on.
-When the target interest rate is low, banks can then offer loans to people and companies at low interest rates – one major way in which the central bank affects the economy.
+The central bank in each currency area (e.g. the US, the eurozone) acts essentially as the “bank for the banks” – i.e. JP Morgan will deposit funds with the US Federal Reserve.
+Essentially, because of this relationship, the central bank can set the basic “target interest rate” (see above).
+That sets the base interest rate for other interest rates to be based on and when interest rates are low, the banks can then offer loans to people and companies at low interest rates – and that’s one major way a central bank affects the economy.